Florida Car Accident Claim & Settlement Process

 Part of the claims adjuster’s job is also to investigate the validity of your car accident claim — which can mean they review information made public on social media networks like Facebook and Instagram.
 During this time, it’s best to ensure your privacy settings on social media only show your posts to people you know and trust to avoid misunderstandings and issues with your claim.

 The Accident Wasn’t My Fault!
 Do I Still Need an Attorney?

 Yes, even those who very clearly did not cause an accident should get help from an attorney.
 Who’s at fault in an accident is often a heated matter — and it can be made more heated by the fact that car insurance in Florida is no fault.
 The key concept in no-fault insurance is that when people get into an accident, regardless whose fault it is, each person turns to their own insurance company to file a claim to pay for medical costs and other losses.

-Because of this, at the end of the day an attorney can help a driver navigate the insurance claim process better than that driver can on their own.
+Because of this, at the end of the day a Florida car accident attorney can help a driver navigate the insurance claim process better than that driver can on their own.
 Regardless of who caused the accident, the process is the same, and the insurance companies have plenty of attorneys on their side to keep their business profitable.

 Florida being a no-fault insurance state can be a confusing topic for many people.
 The fact is: In Florida, if it is proven that someone caused an accident there are still ways that person can be held accountable by the court of law for the consequences of that accident.